convox/docs/docs/deployment/ssl.md

 ## Certificate management

-To simply list your current certificates:
+To list your current certificates:

 ```sh
 $ convox certs